Skip to Content

 • null deletes inherited keys.

 Relative paths resolve from the file that declared them.
-By default, lockfiles and prepared-artifact paths stay rooted at the leftmost config file. --lockfile overrides only the lockfile path and resolves like a normal CLI path.
+The lockfile defaults to the current working directory (./gestalt.lock.json); --lockfile overrides only the lockfile path and resolves like a normal CLI path.
+Prepared artifact paths default to the current working directory; server.artifactsDir and --artifacts-dir override that location.

 Environment And Secrets